5 fire protection and prevention tips to use right now

 Thousands of fires are reported each year in Canada, and residential fires account for nearly two thirds of structure losses in many regions.
 But damage to your home is only one possible outcome; even a small fire can turn fatal quickly, especially when you’re not prepared.

-As Fire Prevention Week begins, take the opportunity to learn some crucial fire facts and tips to help you develop a solid fire safety plan.
+As Fire Prevention Week is upon us, take the opportunity to learn some crucial fire facts and tips to help you develop a solid fire safety plan.
 Begin with these five tips to help you protect your home, your family, and yourself from injury and loss.

 - Install fire alarms properly.
 It may seem like an easy thing to do, but mistakes can be made when installing or replacing smoke detectors and fire alarms.
 The number of detectors, their placement and position, and testing frequency will all play a role in your level of safety and protection.